What is a full site migration?

 Check over your website migration in your HubSpot portal at Content > Site Pages, Landing Pages, and/or Blog.
 Because of your deep familiarity with your own website, you may find errors, omissions, or items that don't work as expected.
 You will be given a simple mechanism to report these issues and to request edits or ask questions.

-- How to review your full COS migration
+- How to review your full CMS to COS migration

 - How to review your HubSpot template setup